 Image Source: Filmindependent

 Regarding logo design trends as well as techniques, it is hard to pass up on typography trends.
 In the past couple of years, hand lettering has seen a considerable rise because of how much it pertains to simplicity, minimalism and class.

 Image Source: MadameTussauds

-For example, the logo redesign of Madame Tussauds is done by artist Alison Carmichael to freshen up the logo as a part of the more digital-focused rebrand of the wax figure house.
+For example, Madame Tussauds’ logo redesign was done by Alison Carmichael to keep it fresh as part of a digital makeover of the wax figure house.

 "It needed to still feel like the old Madame Tussauds logo but just a more current version," says Alison.
 "The whole thing needed a refresh, simplifying the forms, a bit more weight and just streamlining so that it feels more up to date."

 Shadow breaks do not seem to be very usual for a logo design but are important to give depth and 3D effect to a logo design.
 Logos that are designed using the technique of shadow breaks have all the right elements to change the face of current graphic design.
 Thus, chances are there that flat logos will be replaced by shadow breaks.
 So, mark our words and opt for a shadow break logo design in 2018.
 This way you will not have to get your logo redesigned for the years to come.